chapmajs/personal_site/README.md

 * `linked_image` places one or more image thumbnails on the page, with links to high-res versions

 See some of the files in [the _posts directory](https://github.com/glitchwrks/glitchwrks.com/tree/master/_posts) for the usage of these plugins.

+### `_upload.sh.example`

+This is the short shell script that uses `rsync` to keep glitchwrks.com updated with the code Jekyll generates.
+It should work with most UNIX-like operating systems, and currently deploys to an OpenBSD machine.

+### Development Environment

+I mostly use this project under [Slackware Linux 14.2](http://www.slackware.com) with [RVM](https://rvm.io) for Ruby version management and [bundler](https://bundler.io) for gemset management.
+Current development Ruby is MRI `2.3.1p112`.

+Since the generated site is static, none of the development dependencies are required on the production server.